Div685/Restaurant-page-JS/README.md

 ### Foody Restaurant Page

-> A simple Restaurant website, The main goal for this website was to use DOM maniplation by dynamically rendering a simple homepage.
+> A simple Restaurant website.
+The main goal for this website was to use DOM manipulation by dynamically rendering a simple homepage.
 Developed using: HTML, CSS, and Javascript.

-### You can access a Live Demo [HERE](https://div685.github.io/JS-Library/)
+### You can access a Live Demo [HERE](https://unruffled-ride-1dea3e.netlify.app/)

 ![Screenshot](./screencapture.png)